DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Introduction

 \subsection{Collision Detection in Robotics}

 Motion planning algorithms and trajectory optimization problems often require solving for trajectories that steer clear of obstacles.
 Simply evaluating whether a robot is going to collide with any obstacle, for any step or line segment in the trajectory, requires a geometric collision checker.
-These collision checkers are algorithms that input robot and environment scene information and compare mesh elements (e.g., triangles) of the robot with meshes of the surrounding objects and obstacles.
-Gilbert-Johnson-Keerthi (GJK) \cite{gjk} and the Flexible Collision Library (FCL) \cite{pan2012fcl} are the gold standards today that follow this polygonal collision checking approach.
-With these approaches, often hundreds to tens of thousands of possible colliding elements pairs need to be tested in order to verify whether a waypoint along a trajectory is in collision or not.
+These collision checkers are algorithms that input robot and environment scene information and compare mesh elements (e.g., triangles) of the robot with meshes of the surrounding objects and obstacles. \second{Flexible Collision Library (FCL), LIBCCD \cite{pan2012fcl, libccd} and their base algorithms, Gilbert-Johnson-Keerthi (GJK) and Expanding Polytope Algorithm (EPA) \cite{gjk, epa} are the gold standards today that follow this polygonal collision checking approach. } With these approaches, often hundreds to tens of thousands of possible colliding elements pairs need to be tested in order to verify whether a waypoint along a trajectory is in collision or not.
 This computational requirement is then repeated not only on every waypoint, but also on every edge between waypoints using a fine discretization of the path to ensure all intermediate points along the trajectory are also collision-free.
 Due to the high frequency of queries and the complexity of each query, collision detection is the most computationally expensive operation for all motion planning problems \cite{kingston2018sampling, elbanhawi2014sampling}.

 Machine learning has recently been introduced to learn binary classifiers that are used in place of geometric collision checks during motion planning and trajectory optimization.
 These binary classifiers output labels for $\mathcal{C}_\mathrm{free}$ or $\mathcal{C}_\mathrm{obs}$ for any input configuration.
 They are functions that can approximate the mapping from a robot configuration to a label over the entire configuration space and thus are often referred to as \textit{proxy} collision detectors \cite{das2020learning, das2020forward, pan2015efficient, huh2016learning}.
 The purpose of having a proxy model to evaluate for collision is primarily towards addressing the computational burden of geometric checking, as these proxy models can be much more computationally efficient.
 A common pipeline of these proxy collision detectors is to first get the initial ground-truth collision labels from geometric collision detectors for a set of randomly sampled configurations at time $t=0$, and then learn the initial model of the configuration space using these samples.
 Some proxy collision detectors are designed for online (non-stationary) distributions, and so incorporate an active learning stage which usually involves efficient sampling strategies to refine the model and account for movements of obstacles at every timestep \cite{das2020learning}.